 - Update your family medical history, especially cancer, heart disease or diabetes.

-- Consider lifestyle goals — sleep, stress, diet, movement or mental health.
+- Consider lifestyle goals, like sleep, stress, diet, movement or mental health.

-These details help your doctor give you the most personalized care possible.
+These details help your provider give you the most personalized care possible.

 The Power of a Strong Patient Provider Relationship

-One of the greatest advantages of an annual wellness visit is the relationship you build over time with your doctor.
-When your doctor knows you well, they are better equipped to guide your care and help you navigate screenings, referrals, prescriptions and preventative care.
+One of the greatest advantages of an annual wellness visit is the relationship you build over time with your provider.
+When your provider knows you well, they are better equipped to guide your care and help you navigate screenings, referrals, prescriptions and preventative care.

 Ready to Schedule?
 We’re Here for You.